NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-has-been-released.md

 ###Overhaul variables

-Since 4.0 you can read the variables defined in the config.
+Since 4.0 you can read the variables defined in the configuration file.
 We also claimed you could change the values, but we were wrong...
 The variables where implemented like a kind of macros and changing them would not give the expected results.

-In NLog 4.1 we created a new method to render the variables, which fits a lot beter in the NLog library: we created a layout renderer for the variables!
-With the same syntaxis you can define the variables, but rendering is a bit differrent.
+In NLog 4.1 we created a new method to render the variables, which fits a lot better in the NLog library: we created a layout renderer for the variables!
+With the same syntax you can define the variables, but rendering is a bit different.

 In NLog 4.0 you would define: